Continental Subdivisions

 Southwestern Europe

-A region known for its Mediterranean coastlines, warm climate and people, a cuisine rich in olive oil, seafood, and wine, predominantly Christian communities, historic cities like Lisbon and Barcelona, and landmarks like the Alhambra in Spain.
+A region known for its Mediterranean coastlines, warm climate and people, a cuisine rich in olive oil, seafood and wine, Christian and Muslim history, beautiful cities like Lisbon and Barcelona, and landmarks like the Alhambra.

 Southcentral Europe